spacebird-dev/.github/profile/README.md

 ## Spacebird 💫🐦

-Utilities for Infrastructure, DevOps and related fields.
+Utilities for Infrastructure, DevOps and Linux.

 Developed and maintaned by [@maxhoesel](https://github.com/maxhoesel) and contributors.